-According to the National Oceanic and Atmospheric Association, heat is the number one weather-related killer in the United States, taking more lives yearly than the combined efforts of floods, lightning, tornadoes and hurricanes.
+According to the National Oceanic and Atmospheric Association, heat is the number one weather-related killer in the United States.
+It takes more lives yearly than floods, lightning, tornadoes, and hurricanes combined.

-With thousands of workers experiencing heat-related illnesses – sunburn, heat cramps, heat exhaustion & sunstroke – conditions that can quickly become deadly, knowing how to avoid them is crucial for any individual – from farmers to construction workers – working outside in the heat.
+Thousands of workers experience heat-related illnesses.
+Illnesses include sunburn, heat cramps, heat exhaustion & sunstroke.
+Unfortunately, conditions can quickly become deadly.
+Knowing how to avoid them is crucial for anyone working outside in the heat.

-The following 3 tips provide the essential information needed for staying healthy & safe even while working for any length of time outside in the heat.
+Consider the following essential information to help stay healthy & safe while working outside in the heat.

-Also, be aware of the signs and symptoms of heat-related illness, which include dry, hot skin, no sweating, mental confusion, loss of consciousness, seizures and convulsions.
-Knowing these simple facts helps workers not only act when necessary to prevent a condition from worsening but also keeping it from happening in the first place.
+Also, be aware of the signs and symptoms of heat-related illness.
+They include dry, hot skin, no sweating, mental confusion, loss of consciousness, seizures and convulsions.
+Knowing these facts helps workers not only act when necessary to prevent a condition from worsening but to also keeping it from happening in the first place.

-Employers can provide water, breaks, safety gear & education while workers can avail themselves of the resources and take responsibility for their own safety.
+Employers can provide water, breaks, safety gear & education.
+Workers can avail themselves of the resources and take responsibility for their own safety.
 At the same time, each person can watch for the signs of heat-related problems in others and add a layer of helpful accountability.